 - Strategic Planning for Community Engagement with Kate Scherr-Adams

-The course will teach the concepts and guide students through the steps of strategic planning for nonprofit organizations.
-Strategic planning is an organizational management activity used to set priorities, focus energy and resources, strengthen operations, establish agreement for intended outcomes, and to assess the organization’s direction.
-Engaging the community in this process is imperative to successful outcomes, trust building, and equity.
+Strategic planning helps organizations set priorities, focus energy and resources, strengthen operations, and establish agreement for intended outcomes.
+Engaging communities is imperative to successful outcomes, trust building, and equity.

 Skills courses (CLDR 610) are offered throughout the year.
 Please check the schedule of classes each semester to see which topics are being offered, as not every topic is offered every term.
 Some Skill Courses may be available during Summer and Winter sessions.